blog-banner-image

 Pennsylvania State University offers an online associate in science (AS) degree in criminal justice, delivered through a partnership between the Penn State Harrisburg School of Public Affairs and Penn State World Campus.
 Students in this program will gain the skills and knowledge needed to enter or advance in a wide range of social services and criminal justice careers.

-Made up of 64 credits, the program includes courses such as criminology; introduction to criminal justice; policing in America; courts and the prosecution process; corrections in America; introduction to ethics; race, ethnicity, and culture; statistical analysis for the social sciences; and research methods in criminal justice.
+Made up of 64 credits, the program includes courses such as criminology; introduction to criminal justice; policing in America; courts and the prosecution process; corrections in America; ethics; race, ethnicity, and culture; statistical analysis for the social sciences; and research methods in criminal justice.

 • Location: University Park, PA